-Carlos Abrahams is a part-time Lecturer on the BSc Ecology and Environmental Management course.
+Carlos Abrahams is a part-time Lecturer on the BSc Environmental Biology course.
 He is Module Leader for Regulating Environmental Information and also teaches on the modules Terrestrial Ecosystems, Freshwater Ecosystems, Atmospheric Pollution and Practical Conservation.

-Carlos is an expert in aquatic ecology and wetland creation and management.
-He has carried out research on habitat selection by wetland invertebrates, the landscape ecology of amphibian communities and the vegetation communities found in reservoir drawdown zones.
-He maintains an active interest in wetland research and policy, particularly with regard to the ecological effects of water level fluctuations in lakes and reservoirs.
-This theoretical base has been closely allied with practical implementation, producing management plans for a range of wetland sites, developing water abstraction reports for Severn Trent Water and managing the Witches Oak Waters gravel pit restoration scheme.
+Carlos’ key areas of research are in bioacoustics and wetland ecology.
+He has carried out research on habitat selection by wetland invertebrates, the landscape ecology of amphibian communities, the vegetation communities of reservoir drawdown zones, and the use of bioacoustics for pond and bird population monitoring.
+This theoretical base has been closely allied with practical implementation, producing and implementing conservation management plans for a range of sites, such as the regionally important Witches Oak Waters gravel pit restoration scheme.
 Over recent years he has been increasingly involved in raising awareness and providing training for bioacoustics, including a number of conference presentations and training courses/webinars for CIEEM, BES, UKAN, IoA, Wildlabs, PR Statistics and Wildlife Acoustics.

 Carlos is a member of the IUCN SSC Freshwater Plant Specialist Group.
 He is also a peer reviewer for Water and Environment Journal, Aquatic Ecology, Lakes and Reservoirs: Research and Management and Frontiers in Environmental Science and Engineering.

-Carlos is a member of the Chartered Institute of Ecology and Environmental Management (serving as vice-chair of the Training Education and Career Development Committee), the British Ecological Society, and Commission Member - IUCN SSC Freshwater Plant Specialist Group.
+Carlos is a member of the Chartered Institute of Ecology and Environmental Management (serving as vice-chair of the Training Education and Career Development Committee), the British Ecological Society, and is a Commission Member - IUCN SSC Freshwater Plant Specialist Group.
 He is also an external examiner for Master's level courses at Newcastle University and Bristol University.

 - Freshwater ecology